jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 ## 7. Generate Species Tree

-Prior to running ASTRAL, we must change names of the tips used in the phylogeny so that each transcriptome is only represented once, not per scaffold.
+Prior to running ASTRAL, we must change names of the tips used in the phylogeny so that each transcriptome is represented by only its name, not name and scaffold/contig ID.

 ```
 cat *.treefile > MC_loci.txt # Create a single file with every gene tree for the multi-copy dataset